jenguehard/projet-trading/README.md

 We will first get the data through AlphaVantage API's and stock it on MongoDB.
 The files required are the following :

+In order to get your AlphaVantage API's key, please use this [AlphaVantage API key](https://www.alphavantage.co/support/#api-key).

+You will also need to create a MongoDB account, please use this [MongoDB link](https://www.mongodb.com/try).
+You can retrieve your MongoDB credentials from your cluster.

 ```
 load_data_dj30.py
 dj30.xls